BtheDestroyer/Godot_QuickAudio/addons/quick_audio/README.md

 ## Installation

+### From Asset Library

+1. Search "QuickAudio" in the "Asset Library" tab (at the top next to 2D, 3D, and Script) of the Godot editor.
+1. Add the plugin to your project.

+### Manual Download

 1. Download the code from this repository.
 1. Extract the downloaded archive to your project; resulting files should end up in `res://addons/quick_audio` (Files outside of that folder are not needed)
 1. Go to your Project Settings, select the